privacy-scaling-explorations/core-program/MODULE_3.md

 Many of the following topics will depend upon what is called pairing-based cryptography.
 You can imagine pairing as the multiplication of elliptic curves.
 The original elliptic curve operation is homomorphically additive but not homomorphically multiplicative.
 Pairing is a way to mimic this "multiplication".

-This is largely used in zk, especially during verification stage.
+This is largely used in zk, especially during the verification stage.

 ![Pairing](./assets/elliptic-curve-pairings.jpeg)
 [Source](https://www.inevitableeth.com/home/concepts/elliptic-curve-pairings)